sepehrbakhshi/BELS/README.md

 types, and provide hyperparameter and ablation analysis of our proposed model.
 Our experiments show that the proposed approach outperforms 10 state-of-the-art baselines and supplies an overall improvement of 18.59% in terms of average prequential accuracy.
+# Datasets
+All the real and synthetic datasets are available in two formats : CSV and ARFF.
+ARFF files are included for replicating the baseline results.
 # Running BELS
 To run the codes, put all the codes and also the dataset in the same folder.
 In the BELS_test.py, simply change the variable name as follows: dataset_name = "YOUR_DATASET_NAME".
 Then run the BELS_test.py.